cs456s24/cs456s24/lab3/lab_3_description.md

 endmodule

 ```
+7. Create a new file by using the `+` under Source files and add a simulation source.
+Copy the testbench code above designed to simulate the verilog module `combo_eq`.

 ## Simulate ##
-7. Create a screen capture of the timing diagram for your lab report.
+8. Under the Flow Navigator, use `Run Simulation` to run the code in the testbench.
+Once you have inspected the timing diagram to verify the correct output for `x` for all possible inputs of `a` and `b`, create a screen capture of the timing diagram for your lab report.

 ___